 Aside from All Quiet On the Western Front, World War I doesn't have as many memorable films as the Second World War does, such as those ranging from The Best Years of Our Lives to Mrs. Miniver to They Were Expendable to Saving Private Ryan.
-Well, perhaps I am too quick to dismiss: there is Wings, and Paths of Glory, Grand Illusion, and Joyeux Noel (Lawrence of Arabia IS technically a World War I film, but it dealt with the Ottoman Turkish side which usually isn't associated with WWI.
+Well, perhaps I am too quick to dismiss: there is Wings, and Paths of Glory, Grand Illusion, and Joyeux Noel, and technically Lawrence of Arabia is a World War I film, but it dealt with the Ottoman Turkish side which usually isn't associated with WWI.

-War Horse doesn't rectify our lack of a collective memory of World War I, and it comes close to being less about the war itself than a remarkably tender story about The Horse & His Boy (to coin a title).
+War Horse doesn't rectify our lack of a collective memory of World War I, and it comes close to being less about the war itself than a remarkably tender story about The Horse & His Boy to coin a title.
 Stephen Spielberg, no stranger to sentimental film or war movies, combines the two in a strong, though a bit too long, film.

-Good thing too...having endured four years of this, now Alfie is in the trenches, still with his beloved memories of his beloved horse (even holding on to a sketch the late Captain sent him four years earlier).
+Good thing too, as having endured four years of this, now Alfie is in the trenches, still with his beloved memories of his beloved horse: even holding on to a sketch the late Captain sent him four years earlier.
 In a bit of daring-do, Joey manages to escape, rushing through No-Man's Land during a fierce night battle but getting tangled in the barbed wire.
 It takes the joint efforts of an English and German soldier, working in tandem, to free him, and Joey is led back to the British lines, where 'the miraculous horse' is recognized by Alfie even though he has been temporarily blinded in a gas attack.
-The Horse and His Boy are finally reunited, and despite a near-second loss when the French Grandfather comes, Alfred and Joey ride on to the lush countryside...and peace.
+The Horse and His Boy are finally reunited, and despite a near-second loss when the French Grandfather comes, Alfred and Joey ride on to the lush countryside and peace.

-The beauty of War Horse runs through the film (the battle sequences, particularly when Joey flees into the night, are both beautiful and terrifying), and the film ends with the returning war heroes bathed in sepia.
+The beauty of War Horse runs through the film: the battle sequences, particularly when Joey flees into the night, are both beautiful and terrifying, and the film ends with the returning war heroes bathed in sepia.

 There really is nothing wrong with that, although all these calls to become attached to any of the characters sometimes doesn't have a payoff.
 If one dwelt on it, one would think Joey was a curse to anyone who isn't Alfred, even the most innocent party.
-Joey appears to be some sort of harbinger of death to those he comes in contact with (the ends of the German boys, while not graphic--deliberately so--appeared to be particularly cruel and only ended up padding the two hour and forty-six minute running time).
-In fact, War Horse could have really skipped over most if not all of the second act (with the German youths and the French grandfather and child) without stopping the overall flow of the film itself.
+Joey appears to be some sort of harbinger of death to those he comes in contact with; the ends of the German boys, while not graphic, appeared to be particularly cruel and only ended up padding the two hour and forty-six minute running time.
+In fact, War Horse could have really skipped over most if not all of the second act with the German youths and the French grandfather and child without stopping the overall flow of the film itself.

 As a side note, it almost seems unfair to introduce us to people only to leave us in the dark.
 It can't be a good sign when you do start to wonder what ended up happening to Major Stewart.

-Another great (albeit brief) performance was from Hiddleston (who made such a great impression in both Thor and Midnight in Paris) as the Captain who loved Joey almost as much as Alfred.
+Another great albeit brief performance was from Hiddleston (who made such a great impression in both Thor and Midnight in Paris) as the Captain who loved Joey almost as much as Alfred.
 Emily Watson should be commended for being a strong yet loving wife and mother.

-Here, we come close to the greatness of something like All Quiet on the Western Front (close, but not quite there).
-Of course, there are hints not only of All Quiet and How Green, but also Lassie Come Home and even The Little Princess (whether one thinks it is very convinient that Alfie is blind just when Joey is brought to the army hospital or whether it mirrors a scene where Shirley Temple's father is unwittingly brought to live next door to the school she is at I leave up to the audience).
+Here, we come close to the greatness of something like All Quiet on the Western Front.
+There are hints not only of All Quiet and How Green, but also Lassie Come Home and even The Little Princess; whether one thinks it is very convenient that Alfie is blind just when Joey is brought to the army hospital or whether it mirrors a scene where Shirley Temple's father is unwittingly brought to live next door to the school she is at I leave up to the audience.

 I'd argue War Horse is too long for the story it is telling; we could have trimmed the first act what with David Thewlis' evil landlord.
-Most of the second act, in particular the German and French characters we barely got to know (names included) could also have been trimmed considerably, even cut altogether.
+Most of the second act, in particular the German and French characters we barely got to know could also have been trimmed considerably, even cut altogether.
 We could have spent more time with the Captain enduring the hell of trench warfare and making his exit more heartbreaking.

-War Horse will test one's patience, but the end result, while not perfect, is a lush, sentimental film, with some wonderful performances from Watson, Hiddleston, and especially Irvine (the term 'star-making' seems apt).
+War Horse will test one's patience, but the end result, while not perfect, is a lush, sentimental film, with some wonderful performances from Watson, Hiddleston, and especially Irvine: the term 'star-making' seems apt.
 In the end, his friend Joey will stir emotions, and that's what War Horse intends, so it meets it goal and races to a winner's circle.